Maintaining independence through work22nd July 2021 | 3 mins

 In our 2020 Social Impact Report, we highlighted the importance of our Helping Hands program which is designed to enable residents to engage in meaningful work in their Care Community.
 Performing jobs that are meaningful enhances a person’s wellbeing and challenges perceptions of ageing in society.
 Many residents relish the opportunity to participate, be it folding napkins for meal service, tending the garden, delivering mail to residents, answering telephones at reception, or interviewing candidates for positions in Opal HealthCare Care Communities.

 In 2020, residents at Narraweena Grove Care Community in Sydney opened the Narraweena Grove General Store.
-Residents operate the store from end to end - managing the roster of resident volunteers, stock selection, cashier management and stocktaking.
+Corrine and some of her fellow residents operate the store from end to end - managing the roster of resident volunteers, stock selection, cashier management and stocktaking.
 It has become a thriving part of life at Narraweena Grove and provides a valuable service for residents.

 At Alfred Cove Care Community in Perth, Yvonne, who is 100 years young, provides administrative support to our reception team and phones family members of residents every two months to conduct a customer service and care check.